MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/New-PSSessionOption.md

 ### -ApplicationArguments

-Specifies a primitive dictionary that is sent to the remote session.
+Specifies a **PrimitiveDictionary** that is sent to the remote session.
 Commands and scripts in the remote session, including startup scripts in the session configuration, can find this dictionary in the **ApplicationArguments** property of the `$PSSenderInfo` automatic variable.
 You can use this parameter to send data to the remote session.